yashjawale/yashjawale.github.io/src/content/blog/turning-an-old-desktop-into-a-homeserver.md

 ### CUPS

-For sharing printer to the network (Since my current printer has a hard time with Mac drivers, so this is a godsend)
+For sharing printer to the network (Since my current printer has a hard time with Mac drivers, so this is a godsend given my printer is wired-only)

 ### SANE